-AART architects have proposed a 'Naust' or a boat-shape design for the new museum, featuring a bold circular structure.
+AART architects have proposed a ‘Naust’ or a boat-shaped design for the new museum, featuring a bold circular structure.

 A fluid movement will be created by the design of the new building enabling activity through both the new and old parts of the museum.
 Stone and concrete will be used in the museum’s construction.

-The ship museum will stretch across 13,000m² with the new 9,300m² Viking Age museum.
-It will house areas for special exhibition and outdoor activities, as well as space for exhibition production and object processing.
+The ship museum will stretch across 13,000m² with the new 9,300m² Viking Age Museum.
+It will house areas for a special exhibition and outdoor activities, as well as space for exhibition production and object processing.